This post may contain affiliate links. Read the disclosure here.

 Stop for a moment and answer this to yourself: What is success to you?
 How will you define success?

-Perhaps, the best definition of success is this:
+For me, the best definition of success is this:

 Our priorities will always be an eclectic mix, and so will be the sweet point of our personal balance.
 But this definition of success will suit everyone’s personal point of view.

 It factors in a sense of balance that differs for each of us in our lives.
 To one, the ratio between Colleagues:Friends could find a sweet balance at 30:70, while to another it could even out at 50:50.
 This definition respects the individuals that we are, and the differences that we bear.

 The complexities of life and our choices at each moment keep changing throughout the years, but this definition keeps its integrity quite intact.

 Still, ask yourself for your own definition, “How will I define success?”

 If you think you understand what makes people successful, you may be dead wrong.
 The commonly held idea that success comes only to those who have natural talents – is a myth.
 Success is not about getting born with a special ability.
 If you are a child with a uniquely high IQ among your peers, does it predict a future of brilliant success?
 No!